Holihan History, Family Crest & Coats of Arms

 Early History of the Holihan family

-Another 409 words (29 lines of text) are included under the topic Early Holihan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holihan research.
+Another 92 words (7 lines of text) are included under the topic Early Holihan History in all our PDF Extended History products and printed products wherever possible.

 Holihan Spelling Variations